Car-free adventures aroundScarboroughYorkshire

 - Hop on the nearby tramway (£1) down to the donkey-trampled beach – the views on the way are great and this feat of Victorian engineering is a unique way to travel.

-- Buy fresh-off-the-boat crab sarnies from Mick Grime Shellfish kiosk, stroll along the beach, and climb up to the castle for views of town, sea and countryside.
+- Buy fresh-off-the-boat crab sarnies from one of the kiosks, stroll along the beach, and climb up to the castle for views of town, sea and countryside.

 - Don’t miss Anne Bronte’s grave outside St Mary’s church, just under the castle walls, where the friendly congregation often serve tea and cakes for visitors.